 My health provider has told me I have diastasis recti (my abs are separating with my pregnancy), can I still exercise with this?

 Yes you can!
 And you will want to work on this particular issue through strength and conditioning, but you will want to get some extra guidance and tips to help strengthen the area, while minimizing progression of the diastasis.
-Talk to your chiropractor, physiotherapist, or trainer, who has knowledge on this topic so they can give you adequate guidance.
+It is important that you work with your chiropractor, physiotherapist, or trainer, who has knowledge on this topic so they can give you adequate guidance.

 The biggest thing to remember during pregnancy is…